shizhouxing/MIPS32_CPU/README.md

 1. Prepare the datasets at the `app/data` directory.
 We use:
    * [Cornell Movie-Dialogs Corpus](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html)
    * [PersonaChat ConvAI2 Dataset](http://convai.io/)

+   And we also use the 50-dimensional [GloVe](https://nlp.stanford.edu/projects/glove/) word vectors.

 2. Train the sequence-to-sequence model:

 ```